 What Is a Visitation Before a Funeral or Memorial Service?

 A visitation is an event that enables family, friends, and associates the opportunity to express sympathy to the family of the deceased.
-It is generally held at a funeral home.
+It is generally held at a funeral home or chapel where the funeral is held.
 You may arrive at any time during the posted visiting hours.
 You are normally welcome to stay as long as you wish during the hours of the event, but you may leave after you speak to each of the family members.

 Who Should Attend the Visitation

-Most of the time, a funeral visitation is open to anyone who knew the deceased or someone in the family.
+Most of the time, a funeral visitation is open to anyone who knew the deceased or has a connection to someone in the family.
 However, the family might decide to make it only open to family and close friends.
 Honor this request.
 Doing otherwise adds stress to the people who are dealing with immense grief.

 Mood of a Visitation